WandThe Magic Wand and Other Operators

 Proof using. introv M. applys* M. Qed.

-The introduction rule in an entailement for \ appears below.
-To prove that a heap satisfies \ x, J x, one must show that, for any x, this heap satisfies J x.
+The introduction rule in an entailment for \ appears below.
+To prove that a heap satisfies \ x, J x, we must show that, for any x, this heap satisfies J x.

 Lemma himpl_hforall_r : A (J:Ahprop) H,